-GAR B operates in a manner to ensure, to the greatest extent possible, the limited liability of the GAR B Limited Partners.
-The GAR B Limited Partners may lose their limited liability in certain circumstances.
-If the limited liability of any GAR B Limited Partner is lost by reason of the negligence of the GAR B GP in performing its duties and obligations under the GAR B Partnership Agreement, the GAR B GP will indemnify the applicable GAR B Limited Partner against all claims arising from assertions that its liabilities are not limited as intended by the GAR B Partnership Agreement.
-The GAR B GP has no significant assets or financial resources other than its de minimis distribution entitlements from GAR B. Accordingly, this indemnity may only be of nominal value.
+Limited Partnership 3 operates in a manner to ensure, to the greatest extent possible, the limited liability of the LP3 Limited Partners.
+The LP3 Limited Partners may lose their limited liability in certain circumstances.
+If the limited liability of any LP3 Limited Partner is lost by reason of the fraud, willful misconduct or gross negligence of SGI US GP in performing its duties and obligations under the LP3 Partnership Agreement, the applicable LP3 Limited Partner may have a claim for indemnification against SGI US GP against claims arising from assertions that its liabilities are not limited as intended by the LP3 Partnership Agreement, provided that SGI US GP has not acted in good faith.
+SGI US GP has no significant assets or financial resources other than its de minimis distribution entitlements from Limited Partnership 3.
+Accordingly, this indemnity may only be of nominal value.